trevmex/philly_rb_vcr_talk/example_with_no_vcr/example_with_no_vcr.md

 * <tt>Finished in <b>4.362348</b> seconds.</tt>
 * What if the test user is deleted?
 * What if the test user changes their name?
-* HTTP calls in tests are bad mojo